 Kurt Friese supports mandating Mental Health First Aid training for all government employees, and would support any effort to mandate teaching it in the schools.

 Friese also understands that addiction is a symptom of a larger problem, and that, as Johann Hari says in his TEDTalk, "It's not the chemical.
 It's the cage."
-This is why he supports the creation of a full-time, permanent low-barrier shelter (The old TMOne building might be the right place) where people struggling with addiction can find a safe place, free from judgement, and hopefully get on the road to recovery.
+This is why he supports the creation of a full-time, permanent low-barrier shelter inside the BHUCC where people struggling with addiction can find a safe place, free from judgement, and hopefully get on the road to recovery.